pramnora/moc/README.md

 I'm creating this page in order to store *links* to courses which I already went and signed up for...;
 otherwise, what tends to happen is -especially, if I hadn't visited that site in absolute ages; then-
-I tend to completely forget...?

-If I went and *paid* money to join that course/or, those courses...; then, forgetting where the link was...;
+I tend to completely forget...; if I went and *paid* money to join that course/or, those courses...; then, forgetting where the link was...;
 also amounts to me **wasting** all of the money I just went and spent!

 **NOTE**: The GitHub/Netlify link to this page is: